• Skip to primary navigation

 🥡 Storing & Reheating

 This dish will last three to four days if properly refrigerated in an airtight container, so you can enjoy it all week!
-Of course, if you know that you'll have leftovers, the sauce and vegetables are best stored separately from the fried chicken pieces.
+Of course, if you know you'll have leftovers, the sauce and vegetables are best stored separately from the fried chicken pieces.

 Smoke point is the temperature at which oil starts smoking or burning.
 In other words, the point at which your oil becomes inedible.
 You never want to deep fry or grill with an oil with a low smoke point.
 Extra virgin olive oil, for example, has a low smoke point and will infuse your food with a burnt flavor if used to deep fry.